-MELINDA: I’ve fallen behind in my SAO reading, but I must rectify that soon.
+MJ: I’ve fallen behind in my SAO reading, but I must rectify that soon.

 SEAN: Yen Press proper, meanwhile, has its usual pile.
 Accel World has a 5th manga, not to be confused with the 5th novel, out next month.
 (At least they aren’t the same date anymore.)

 Akame Ga KILL! sure is popular, and has a 4th volume out as well.

 Alice in Murderland proved to be as attractive to me as most other Kaori Yuki manga are, but a 2nd volume is out for her fans anyway.

 Barakamon has a 7th volume, and I suspect we’ll have a lot more country life to make up for all the Tokyo in Vol. 6.